-One of the main reasons a group of sessional GPs founded the NASGP in 1997 was because locum GPs were excluded from the NHS pension scheme.
-So after a hard-fought campaign involving the BMA and Department of Health, although not perfect, locum GPs can now pension their NHS earnings just like everyone else in the NHS.
+One of the main reasons a group of sessional GPs founded the NASGP in 1997 was because GP locums were excluded from the NHS pension scheme.
+So after our hard-fought campaign, which also involved the BMA and Department of Health, although not perfect, locum GPs can now pension their NHS earnings just like everyone else in the NHS.

 So it's pretty galling then for many of us to realise that, in some areas, since Capita took over, much of the pension administration system in England, our pension cheques haven't been cashed by the NHS pensions agency or, if we can see the money's left our account, to no longer receive receipts of payment.

 Thankfully it's evident that the NHS Business Services Authority NHSBSA are on to this, and in their latest Pensions Newsletter, clarifies the situation regarding receipts: